 Section 1-75(c)(1) of the IPA Act requires that aggregators "aggregate distributed renewable energy into groups of no less than one megawatt in installed capacity."
-Consistent with this provision, the first block of DG systems bid by each bidder must be at least one megawatt in size offered at a single blended price per REC.
+Consistent with this provision, the first block of DG systems bid by each bidder must be at least one megawatt in size offered at a single blended price per REC product size (<25kW and 25kW to 2 MW).
 Subsequent blocks of DG systems must be bid at higher prices and must be at least 100 kW.
 Bidders may not designate different REC prices for the RECs generated from a single distributed generation system or for RECs associated with a given block.
-While block prices may differ, each bidder's resulting REC contract with the purchasing utility will be at a single blended price, encompassing all successful bids which have been assigned to that utility.
+While block prices may differ, each bidder's resulting REC contract with the purchasing utility will be at a single blended price for each REC product size, encompassing all successful bids which have been assigned to that utility.
 A pre-determined capacity factor for each eligible technology will be used to calculate an annual number of RECs for each block to be delivered in each year of the contract except the first.
 The bid for a block may include a different number of RECs for the first year of the contract to the extent that some of the systems included in the block are not yet in operation.
-For the 2016-2017 delivery year RECs from any month in the delivery year will be eligible.
+For the 2016-2017 delivery year RECs from any month in the delivery year will be eligible from new systems.

 As required by law, the Agency must endeavor to ensure that, to the extent available, half of the total DG RECs procured by the Agency are from "devices of less than 25 kilowatts in nameplate capacity."
 Section 16-111.5(e) of the PUA requires that the Agency's procurement process be conducted through selecting competing bids "solely on the basis of price."
-The IPA believes these requirements can be properly balanced by procuring on the basis of price within each category (<25kW, and 25kW to 2 MW) while ensuring that the winning bid size remains at least one megawatt.
+The IPA believes these requirements can be properly balanced by procuring on the basis of price within each category (<25kW, and 25kW to 2 MW) while ensuring that the winning bid_contract size remains at least one megawatt.
 If the target is met under the budget and one category is less than 50% of the target, then the next most competitive bid in that category would be selected and would replace DG RECs from a system in the other category (to the extent such a bid is available).
-This means that, for example, a sub-25kW system can be selected ahead of an above-25kW systems.
+This means that, for example, a sub-25kW system can be selected ahead of an above-25kW system with a lower price, but only if that selection is required to reach the target 50% of DG RECs from sub-25kW systems.
 The marginal bidder in the evaluation of bids could receive a contract that includes a portion of RECs from a particular system and the bidder will have the option of whether or not to accept the contract.
 As in other procurements conducted by the IPA, all winning bids must also be below "benchmarks" developed "for each product procured."